jdw1996/jdw1996.github.io/_src/2024-02-17-championship-posters.md

 Florida Panthers 4, Edmonton Oilers 2

 Like Super Bowl LIX, this was a rematch of a recent match-up.
-I kept the same Oilers/Panthers compromies colour scheme but made use of Edmonton's "dripping" letters and some alternate logos.
+I kept the same Oilers/Panthers compromise colour scheme but made use of Edmonton's "dripping" letters and some alternate logos.

 <img src="img/2024-02-17-championship-posters/2025-stanley-cup.png" class="image-full-width" />